 Ground-level ozone reaches its highest level during the afternoon and early evening hours.
 High levels occur most often during the summer months.
 It's a strong irritant that can cause constriction of the airways, forcing the respiratory system to work harder in order to provide oxygen.
 It can also cause other health problems:

-Particulate matter is a complex mixture that may contain soot, smoke, metals, nitrates, sulfates, dust, water and tire rubber.
+Particulate matter may contain soot, smoke, metals, nitrates, sulfates, dust, water, and tire rubber.
 It can be directly emitted, as in smoke from a fire, or it can form in the atmosphere from reactions of gases such as nitrogen oxides.
 The size of the particles is directly linked to their potential for causing health problems.
 Small particles, known as PM2.5, pose the greatest threat because they can get deep into the lungs and even enter the bloodstream affecting both the heart and lungs:

 Comprehensive strategies designed to meet or maintain compliance with federal and state air quality standards.